-5.2.4.1 INITIAL MESSAGE DECODING
+5.2.4.1 Initial Message Decoding

-The Mode S extended squitter receiving system shall, upon acquiring a new ADS-B target, initially apply the decoding provisions applicable to version 0 (zero) ADS-B messages until or unless an operational status message is received indicating version 1 (one) message format is in use.
+The Mode S extended squitter receiving system shall, upon acquiring a new ADS-B target, initially apply the decoding provisions applicable to version 0 (zero) ADS B messages until or unless an aircraft operational status message is received indicating that a higher version message format is in use.

-5.2.4.2 APPLYING VERSION NUMBER
+5.2.4.2 Applying Version Number

-The Mode S extended squitter receiving system shall decode the version number information conveyed in the operational status message and shall apply the corresponding decoding rules, version 0 (zero) or version 1 (one), for the decoding of the subsequent extended squitter ADS-B messages from that specific airborne or vehicle.
+The Mode S extended squitter receiving system shall decode the version number information conveyed in the aircraft operational status message and shall apply the corresponding decoding rules for the reported version, up to the highest version supported by the receiving system, for the decoding of the subsequent extended squitter ADS-B messages from that specific aircraft or vehicle.

-5.2.4.3 HANDLING OF RESERVED MESSAGE SUBFIELDS
+5.2.4.3 Handling of Reserved Message Subfields